 If I am deaf in one ear, can I still get a hearing aid for that ear?

-When a person presents with single-sided deafness (SSD), a medical professional should first determine whether the deficit can be treated with surgery or medication.
-If neither of those options are feasible, there are potential options for amplification including:
+A medical professional should first determine whether the deficit can be treated with surgery or medication.
+If neither of those options is feasible, there are potential options for amplification including:

-- CROS hearing aids: a type of device where sound is sent from the deaf ear to the good ear.
+- CROS hearing aids a type of device where the sound is sent from the deaf ear to the good ear.

 - BAHA: A bone anchored hearing device uses a sound processor which connects to a surgically implanted titanium screw behind the ear with hearing loss.
 The sound processor transfers the sound through the skull via bone conduction to the better hearing ear.